 Permission overview¶

-Each Role can contain one or more Policies.
-A Policy is a rule that gives access to a single function in a module.
+A policy is a rule that gives access to a single function in a module.

 For example, a section/assign

-Policy allows the User to assign content to Sections.
+policy allows the user to assign content to sections.

-When you add a Policy to a Role, you can also restrict it using one or more Limitations.
+When you add a policy to a role, you can also restrict it using one or more Limitations.

 For example, a content/publish

-Policy with a ContentType
+policy with a ContentType

-A Limitation, like a Policy, specifies what a User can do, not what they can't do.
+A limitation, like a policy, specifies what a user can do, not what they can't do.

 A Section

-Limitation, for example, gives the User access to the selected Section, not prohibits it.
+limitation, for example, gives the user access to the selected section, not prohibits it.

-Assigning Roles to Users¶
+Assigning roles to users¶

-Every User or User Group can have many roles.
-A User can also belong to many groups, for example, Administrators, Editors, Subscribers.
+Every user or user group can have many roles.
+A user can also belong to many groups, for example, Administrators, Editors, Subscribers.

 Permissions for custom controllers¶